TM

 -

 Low student-to-instructor ratio.
-In 2022, we had a ratio better than 4 campers to 1 instructor.
-Our average lab consisted of 10 students and 3 instructors.
-This ratio ensures that each camper receives lots of close instruction that is tailored to their particular needs.
+In 2023, we had a ratio of 4 campers to 1 instructor.
+Our average LD lab consisted of 12 students and 3 instructors.
+Our PF division had 16 students and 5 instructors.
+This ratio ensures that each camper receives lots of instruction that is tailored to their particular needs.
+And the small overall size of our camp enables everyone to get to know each other more easily and become a tighter community.

 -